Dog breeders often ask, why are the risks for some health conditions difficult to detect with genetic testing?

 In each case, because the variants can be treated as single attributes, developing a genetic test for a specific health condition is often straightforward—which is a good thing because breed carrier frequencies of simple disorders can be very high: from 10–30%.
 Breeders may apply the results of their dog’s DNA test to their breeding programs to decrease the incidence of an unwanted variant.

 But Mendelian genetics doesn’t always tell the whole story.
 Unlike simple genetic disorders, some conditions—like epilepsy, hip dysplasia, some heart conditions, and cancers—are considered complex, because they’re the result of the interplay of multiple genes +/- environmental factors.
 This makes it challenging to identify the underlying genes, especially when there are no clear inter-generational patterns to confirm transmission of the disorder, or genetic interactions with environmental exposures.

 More research is needed to know how to avoid propagating complex disorders in breeding programs.

 So until then, many breed clubs and registry organizations recommend combining a DNA test with non-genetic tests, like cardiac examinations, hip or elbow X-rays, or endocrine testing.

 As always, transparency is key.
 If your dog is diagnosed with a medical condition that may have a complex genetic basis, communicate with your breed club registry, Embark, the Orthopedic Foundation for Animals (OFA), or the Canine Health Information Center (CHIC) to help track the condition.
 Filling out our health surveys will help provide us with more information.
-And you can always add documents to your dog’s Embark profile, here.
-Watch for future Embark blogs that will take a deeper look at complex genetic diseases.
+And you can always add documents to your dog’s Embark profile.

 Decoding the future